 The Nautilus allows for a wide range of tubes, including 6l6gc through KT90s.
 KT120s and KT150s are not compatible.
 The tube complement form factor is spec’d as a matched pair of 6L6GC STR or KT88, a single 12AX7, and two 5AR4 or 5U4 rectifiers.

-The Nautilus utilizes single-ended Class A operation with zero feedback to provide the essence of sound; strictly old school SET sound.
+The Nautilus utilizes a single-ended Class A operation with zero feedback to provide the essence of sound, strictly old-school SET sound.

-Bench report with 5751 inputs with 5ARA4 reciters and KT88s
+Bench report with 12AX7 inputs with 5ARA4 recifiers and KT88's

 Input sensitive: with 12AX7 input @ 1.4V P-P on SE input

 Max Power @ 8ohm @ 8watts RMS with KT88s and 5AR4s